miloserdev/openbmc/poky/documentation/ref-manual/qa-checks.rst

 variables, respectively.
 You can also disable checks within a particular recipe using :term:`INSANE_SKIP`.
-For information on how to work with the QA checks, see the ":ref:`ref-classes-insane`" section.
+For information on how to work with the QA checks, see the ":ref:`insane.bbclass <ref-classes-insane>`" section.

 .. note::

-   Please keep in mind that the QA checks are meant to detect real or potential problems in the packaged output.
+   Please keep in mind that the QA checks exist in order to detect real or potential problems in the packaged output.
 So exercise caution when disabling these checks.